PedroMiolaSilva/demo-memed/README.md

 }'
 ```

+Soma examples of queries are:

+To test Full text search capabilities
+-> query: minox
+-> query: minoxidil
+-> query: edemas

+To test similarity search capabilities
+-> query: cabelo caindo
+-> query: paciente relata dor

+You can also specify filters to be used in the "especialidade" column
+-> filter: Cardiologista
+-> filter: Ortopedista
+-> filter: Dermatologista

+To enhance the search results, many different strategies can be used on the SQL queries, combining both FTS and vector functionalities.
+You can access the sqlite documentation to understand how to implement these: [sqlite docs](https://www.sqlite.org/docs.html).

 The files used on the demonstration are AI generated.
 They are in migrations/files/medication.json.

 Note: The `dbName` parameter is optional in both endpoints.
 If not provided, it defaults to 'memeddatabase'.